apoch/formula-engine/README.md

 When the game engine detects that something has occurred which might be of interest to a script, it propagates an _event_.
 In response to these events, entities may fire a sequence of _actions_.
 Unlike most traditional game scripting models, actions are not a rich set of verbs exposed by the game engine.
 Instead, actions fall into a relatively small set of highly generic behaviors that modify critical data used by the game engine itself.

 Event handling is implemented inside [`EventHandler.h`](./FormulaEngine/EventHandler.h) and [`EventHandler.cpp`](./FormulaEngine/EventHandler.cpp).
 The specific actions of each _event handler_ are represented by the `ActionSet` class, which predictably can be found in [`Actions.h`](./FormulaEngine/Actions.h) and [`Actions.cpp`](./FormulaEngine/Actions.cpp).

+Scripts can also propagate events internally without needing any bindings to the game engine itself.

 <br>